LeanKit-Labs/autohost/README.md

 	noBody: false, // disables body parsing
 	noCrossOrigin: false, // disables cross origin
 	noOptions: false, // disables automatic options middleware, use this when providing your own
+	urlStrategy: undefined // a function that generates the URL per resource action
 	anonymous: [] // add paths or url patterns that bypass authentication and authorization }
 ```